mrphysics-bonn/python-ismrmrd-reco/README.md

 Static offresonance correction can be done with the PowerGrid reconstruction toolbox [7].
 For this, a different Docker image is needed, which can be pulled with `docker pull mavel101/bart-powergrid-server` (Nvidia GPU required).
 Alternatively build the image with `./build_docker.sh python-ismrmrd-server/ bart_pg_gpu`.
 Run `./start_docker_gpu mavel101/bart-powergrid-server` to start the server.
 An example reconstruction can be started with `./send_data_pg.sh example_data/scanner/raw_spiralout_gre_fatsat_7T.h5`.

 The reconstruction script for a B0-corrected reconstruction is located in "python-ismrmrd-server/powergrid_pulseq.py".
 It is possible to use an external field map located at "dependency/fmap.npz" (as in the above example) or to calculate a field map from a calibration scan within the same sequence.
+The unit of the field map has to be rad/s.
 For more information, contact the author.

 ## Author